pongasoft/re-mock/docs/Documentation.md

 #### Testing a CV Output socket

-You can use a `MCVDst` mock device which is a destination of CV value (its `fValue` is populated by whatever value it received during `nextBatch`).
+Use a `MCVDst` mock device which is a destination of CV value (its `fValue` is populated by whatever value it received during `nextBatch`).

 Example:
 ```cpp